DistrictDataLabs/yellowbrick/docs/about.rst

 Yellowbrick is is developed by data scientists who believe in open source and the project enjoys contributions from Python developers all over the world.
 The project was started by `@rebeccabilbro`_ and `@bbengfort`_ as an attempt to better explain machine learning concepts to their students; they quickly realized, however, that the potential for visual steering could have a large impact on practical data science and developed it into a high-level Python library.

 Yellowbrick is incubated by `District Data Labs`_, an organization that is dedicated to collaboration and open source development.
-As part of District Data Labs, Yellowbrick was first introduced to the Python Community at PyCon 2016 in both talks and during the development sprints.
-The project was then carried on through DDL Research Labs - semester long sprints where members of the DDL community contribute to various data related projects.
+As part of District Data Labs, Yellowbrick was first introduced to the Python Community at `PyCon 2016 <https://youtu.be/c5DaaGZWQqY>`_ in both talks and during the development sprints.
+The project was then carried on through DDL Research Labs (semester-long sprints where members of the DDL community contribute to various data related projects).

 License
 -------